 Why Hike Tanzbodeli

-Directly across from the plateau the Jungfrau, Abeni Flue and Mittaghorn soar above the east side of the Lauterbrunnen valley.
+Directly across from the plateau the Jungfrau, Gletscherhorn, Abeni Flue and Mittaghorn soar above the east side of the Lauterbrunnen Valley.
 At the head of the valley a beautiful glacial cirque, formed by the Grosshorn, Breithorn, Tschingelhorn and Ellstabhorn, creates the perfect backdrop for Schmadribachfall (waterfall) plunging down the lip of a hanging valley.
-To the west/northwest the peaks surrounding the Sefinen Valley, including the Gspaltenhorn, dominate to the view while to the north views extend down the length of the Lauterbrunnen Valley.
+To the west/northwest the peaks surrounding the Sefinen Valley, including the Gspaltenhorn and Butlasse, dominate to the view while to the north views extend down the length of the Lauterbrunnen Valley.
 All around you glaciers, clinging to the flanks of the high peaks, glisten in the sun.

-From Tanzbodeli a descending traverse high above the west side of the Lauterbrunnen Valley with terrific great views of the peaks ringing the valley, leads to the pretty alp of Obersteinberg.
-The alp’s circa-1880 hotel and restaurant enjoys stunning views of Schmadribachfall, plunging 1,000-ft. to the valley floor, and the glacial cirque at the head of the Lauterbrunnen valley.
+From Tanzbodeli a trail descending on a diagonal high above the Lauterbrunnen Valley, with terrific views of the high peaks, leads to the pretty alp at Obersteinberg.
+The alp’s circa-1880 hotel and restaurant enjoy stunning views of Schmadribachfall plunging 1,000-ft. to the valley floor and the glacial cirque at the head of the valley.

 At Obersteinberg, an optional side trip leads to the Oberhornsee, a small lake, situated in the rocky meadows between the moraines of the Breithorn and Tschingelfirn glaciers.